 Tinder allows you to see your mutual Facebook friends when perusing profiles.
 That said, it’s really easy to go over to said mutual friend’s profile, browse their friend list, and find the person you’re interested in.
 Not cool.

-The beauty of Tinder is the ability to express interest while remaining somewhat… safe.
+The beauty of online dating sites like Tinder is the ability to express interest while remaining somewhat… safe.
 This is an unfortunate byproduct of the pseudo-social generation, but at the same time, it’s important to respect this.
 While this is incredibly easy to do, it might be best not to.

 3. Check the Actual Age!